Submission and Presentation Policies

 ADA Accommodations and Special Requests

-Please be sure to indicate any special needs when completing conference registration for CIES 2021 so that we may arrange for accommodations.
+Please contact the conference organizers at email@example.com to report any special needs so that we may arrange for accommodations.

 Guidelines for Accessible Presentations

-As you prepare your CIES presentation, it will be helpful to keep in mind how you might enhance the accessibility and effectiveness of your communications to reach a variety of audience members, both on-site and virtual.
+As you prepare your CIES presentation, it will be helpful to keep in mind how you might enhance the accessibility and effectiveness of your communications to reach a variety of audience members virtually.
 As a presenter, chair, organizer, discussant or conference participant, you play a central role in ensuring that sessions and learning opportunities at the conference are accessible, inclusive and engaging.